martok/eda-models/README.md

  - `DBHD15M_CI_A`

-   D-SUB 15-pin HD Mal connector, mounted on the side of the PCB
+   D-SUB 15-pin HD Male connector, mounted on the side of the PCB

  - `PADS_02_L`